BenIlies/netsec-relay-server/README.md

 # NetSec Relay Server

-A simple network security relay server that performs calculations and sanitizes input, ensuring safe communication with the end server.
+A simple relay server that performs calculations and sanitizes input, ensuring safe communication with the end server.

 ## Table of Contents